 Penwith · TR26

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Zennor, that work is shaped by the place itself — Zennor is a tiny inland village on the wild Penwith coast road, AONB and Heritage Coast designated, with a Norman church (the Mermaid of Zennor) and a remote, exposed character, with a building stock that leans toward traditional granite farm cottages and Victorian and Edwardian rectory-era houses.
+Working in Zennor means starting from the TR26 context — Zennor is a tiny inland village on the wild Penwith coast road, AONB and Heritage Coast designated, with a Norman church (the Mermaid of Zennor) and a remote, exposed character, with a building stock that leans toward renovated barns and Victorian and Edwardian rectory-era houses.

 • Conservation Area